danbev/learning-v8/notes/heap.md

   return result;
 }
 ```
 Notice the call to `mmap` which is a system call.
-So this is as low as we get.
 I've written a small example of using
 [mmap](https://github.com/danbev/learning-linux-kernel/blob/master/mmap.c) and
 [notes](https://github.com/danbev/learning-linux-kernel#mmap-sysmmanh) which
-migth help to look at mmap in isolation and better understand what `Allocate`
+might help to look at mmap in isolation and better understand what `Allocate`
 is doing.

 `prot` is the memory protection wanted for this mapping and is retrived by